Angular diameter: Use in astronomy

 Thus, the angular diameter of Earth's orbit around the Sun as viewed from a distance of 1 pc is 2″, as 1 AU is the mean radius of Earth's orbit.

 The angular diameter of the Sun, from a distance of one light-year, is 0.03″, and that of Earth 0.0003″.
 The angular diameter 0.03″ of the Sun given above is approximately the same as that of a human body at a distance of the diameter of Earth.

-This table shows the angular sizes of noteworthy celestial bodies as seen from Earth:
+This table shows the angular sizes of noteworthy celestial bodies as seen from Earth, and various other noteworthy celestial objects:

-The table shows that the angular diameter of Sun, when seen from Earth is approximately 32 (1920 or 0.53°), as illustrated above.

-Thus the angular diameter of the Sun is about 250,000 times that of Sirius.
+The angular diameter of the Sun, as seen from Earth, is about 250,000 times that of Sirius.
 (Sirius has twice the diameter and its distance is 500,000 times as much; the Sun is 1010 times as bright, corresponding to an angular diameter ratio of 105, so Sirius is roughly 6 times as bright per unit solid angle.)

 The angular diameter of the Sun is also about 250,000 times that of Alpha Centauri A (it has about the same diameter and the distance is 250,000 times as much; the Sun is 4×1010 times as bright, corresponding to an angular diameter ratio of 200,000, so Alpha Centauri A is a little brighter per unit solid angle).

 The angular diameter of the Sun is about the same as that of the Moon.
 (The Sun's diameter is 400 times as large and its distance also; the Sun is 200,000 to 500,000 times as bright as the full Moon (figures vary), corresponding to an angular diameter ratio of 450 to 700, so a celestial body with a diameter of 2.5–4″ and the same brightness per unit solid angle would have the same brightness as the full Moon.)

 Even though Pluto is physically larger than Ceres, when viewed from Earth (e.g., through the Hubble Space Telescope) Ceres has a much larger apparent size.

 Angular sizes measured in degrees are useful for larger patches of sky.
 (For example, the three stars of the Belt cover about 4.5° of angular size.)
 However, much finer units are needed to measure the angular sizes of galaxies, nebulae, or other objects of the night sky.

 Degrees, therefore, are subdivided as follows: